JasonZhu-WHU/AUMENA_project/README.md

-# AUMENA: AUtomating Method Naming with context-aware prompt tuning
+# AUMENA: AUtomating MEthod NAming with context-aware prompt tuning

 This is the repo to store the code of AUMENA.